One way to find a great dentist is to ask friends for recommendations.

 are considering how you would get help in an emergency.

-While dental health, physical comfort, and budget may be your chief considerations
+While dental health, physical comfort, and price may be your chief considerations

 in choosing a dentist, the convenience and atmosphere of the dentists

 If the office is too far away, or appointments too difficult to schedule,

 you may delay needed dental visits.
 Our Ratings Tables show how patients

 we surveyed rated their dentists on arranging an appointment quickly when